Karen A Pagani

 - E-mail: firstname.lastname@example.org

 Karen Pagani began working at The University of Texas in 2008.
 She received both her M.A. and Ph.D from the Department of Comparative Literature at the University of Chicago.
-She recently finished a manuscript entitled, "Forgiving Men and Citizens: Anger and Subjectivity in the Thought of Jean-Jacques Rousseau" and is forthcoming with University of Toronto Press.
+She recently finished a manuscript entitled, "Forgiving Men and Citizens: Anger, Forgiveness, and Authenticity in Rousseau" (forthcoming Penn State Press, April 2015)

 “The Uses and Abuses of Joseph Butler’s Account of Forgiveness: Between the Passions and the Interests.”
 The South Central Review, volume 27.3(Fall, 2010): pp. 12-33.